jameswassinger/Articles/PowerShell/powershell-dynamically-checking-if-a-member-exists-in-an-active-directory-security-group.md

-# PowerShell Dynamically checking if a member exists in an Active Directory Security Group
+# PowerShell: Dynamically checking if a member exists in an Active Directory Security Group

 There may be a time you are provided a list of usernames and asked to double-check that the list belongs to an Active Directory Security Group (AD SG).